dendronhq/title/readme.md

 # Title

+> This is a fork of [vercel/title](https://github.com/vercel/title) with some bug fixes by the Dendron team.

 This package correctly capitalizes your titles as per [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
 Furthermore, all of
 Vercel's product names are capitalized properly as well.